 To obtain the Alarm menu, press Menu on the Alarm display on the icon bar.
-Alarm settings are changed from this menu and the menu tree attached to it.
-(For full details of menu trees, see the Menus and dialogue boxes chapter in Part 1 of this Guide.)
+Alarm settings are changed from this menu and its submenus.

-Changing the display format

-To change the display format, move to the Format submenu.
+Changing the display format To change the display format, move to the Format submenu.
 The formats available are:

 - analogue

-- · hours and minutes
+- hours and minutes

-- · hours, minutes and seconds
+- hours, minutes and seconds

-- · your own format.
+- your own format.